Skip to content

 I NEED TO TALK ABOUT PRAYER (AND HEALING)

 Dear God, please heal my brother from his sickness.
-In Jesus’ name, Amen.
+In Jesus’ name, amen.

 How many of us have prayed a prayer like this?